 Protecting Your & Your Child's Best Interests

 A Lackawanna County child custody attorney at O’Malley Law Office, LLC can provide much-needed legal representation in independent custody proceedings or those related to a divorce or separation.
 Whether a resolution must be reached through negotiations or courtroom litigation, our team has the know-how and experience to provide effective counsel.

 At O’Malley Law Office, LLC, we deeply care for our clients and are committed to pursuing the best outcome in every family law matter we take on.

-Call (570) 391-0866 to schedule a FREE consultation with a child custody lawyer.
+Call (570) 391-0866 to schedule a FREE consultation with a child custody lawyer in PA.
 We serve Lackawanna, Wyoming, Luzerne, Monroe, Wayne, and Susquehanna counties.

 How Is Child Custody Determined in Pennsylvania?

 When a judge must make a ruling regarding establishing or modifying child custody, he or she may take the following factors into account:

 - Each parent’s ability to provide a safe and secure environment to raise the child;

 - Each parent’s ability to maintain a loving, nurturing relationship with the child;

 - Each parent’s ability to tend to the child’s basic needs on an emotional, physical, developmental, and educational level;